Science Fiction and Wonder and Humbug

 A man who believes in ghosts reading a story by a writer who believes in ghosts, AND the story is meant by the author and taken by the reader to be a fictional but realistic account of something which, no matter how unlikely or romanticized, they both regard as legitimately part of the real world is no more science fiction or fantasy than an unlikely or romanticized pirate story would be when told by and told to and author and audience who believed pirates are real.

 By this definition, Shakespeare’s HAMLET is not in the fantasy story genre, and the genre does not change whether or not the audience believes in ghosts.
 In the television show VERONICA MARS the teen detective sees her dead friend in a dream, but this show would not suddenly become a fantasy story if the ghost were real.
-On the other hand, THE GHOST AND MRS MUIR is a fantasy story, because the ghost is akin to the witch in BEWITCHED and the genii in I DREAM OF GENII and the martian in MY FAVORITE MARTIAN — the whole point of the show is the introduction into ordinary life of a fantastic element that has no natural explanation.
+On the other hand, THE GHOST AND MRS MUIR is a fantasy story, because the ghost is akin to the Witch in BEWITCHED and the Genii in I DREAM OF JEANNIE and the Martian in MY FAVORITE MARTIAN — the whole point of the show is the introduction into ordinary life of a fantastic element that has no natural explanation.

 By this definition, A WRINKLE IN TIME is science fiction and not fantasy even though it has witches and angels and demons in it, because the witches are depicted as space aliens, and the angels and demons, while clearly supernatural, are inhibitors of other planets and parallel dimensions.
 You could not read WRINKLE IN TIME to Dante without stopping to explain the Kepler model of the solar system and the Einstein model of the spacetime continuum.
 The fantasy elements exist within the naturalistic model of the modern scientific world view.

-While a purist might insist that a movie where spaceships,engines roaring, make banked turns like World War One fighter jets, and make the Kessel run in less than twelve parsecs is outside the scientific model of the universe as the Ptolemaic spheres of Dante, I would allow space opera to be science fiction because it is in the spirit of the scientific age, and canptures the romance, even if scientifically illiterate.
+While a purist might insist that a movie where spaceships, engines roaring, make banked turns like World War One fighter jets, and make the Kessel run in less than twelve parsecs is outside the scientific model of the universe as the Ptolemaic spheres of Dante, I would allow space opera to be science fiction because it is in the spirit of the scientific age, and captures the romance of science, even if scientifically illiterate.
 Call me an “impurist” if you will.

 Let us turn to the next question — what makes a story religious?